ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/nuget-packages/rezolver.microsoft.aspnetcore.hosting.md

 [!code-csharp[Example.cs](../../../../../Examples/Rezolver.Examples.AspNetCore.1.1/Program.cs#example)]

-The `startup.cs`, however, is the same as for Asp.Net Core 2.0 - add the `ConfigureContainer(ITargetContainer)`
+The `startup.cs` is similar to what's required for Asp.Net Core 2.0 - except your `ConfigureContainer` method should accept an `ITargetContainer` - i.e. `ConfigureContainer(ITargetContainer)`
-method and Rezolver will be used as the container for your application.
+and then Rezolver will be used as the container for your application.

+> [!INFO]
+> The @Rezolver.IRootTargetContainer interface was added in Rezolver 1.4 to accommodate covariance
+> and is now the interface used for 'top-level' target containers.

 ***